lmorchard/blog.decafbad.com/_posts/2005-11-27-subscriptions-are-attention-but-what-about-blogrolls.markdown

 title: Subscriptions are attention, but what about blogrolls?
 wordpress_url: http://decafbad.com/blog/?p=782
 ---
 <blockquote cite="http://www.dltq.org/?p=763">But today, for my rss feeds importing and exporting needs, OPML far outshines xoxo.<br /><br />Yes, there are 6 XOXO outlines on my front page.
 There are six lists.
-But I donâ€™t have an easy way to import one of those XOXO outlines in my FeedDemon application in order to receive the latest blog items from those blogs that I link to.
+But I don’t have an easy way to import one of those XOXO outlines in my FeedDemon application in order to receive the latest blog items from those blogs that I link to.
 If there IS an easy way to do it, please enlighten me.</blockquote>
 <small style="text-align:right; display:block">Source: <a href="http://www.dltq.org/?p=763#comment-1131">XOXO vs. OPML at DLTQ.org</a></small>

 Ah hah.
 Here's a use case where I agree OPML has undeniably become king: Exporting and importing feed aggregator subscriptions.

-Because [Radio UserLand][radio] was the first aggregator to really take offâ€”and because OPML is Radio's lingua franca, any new aggregators have needed to speak OPML to facilitate migration.
+Because [Radio UserLand][radio] was the first aggregator to really take off—and because OPML is Radio's lingua franca, any new aggregators have needed to speak OPML to facilitate migration.
 It grew from there, with nearly every aggregator supporting some basic form of OPML import/export for subscription lists.
 OPML has won the "feed subscription list format war" before there was ever a notion that there might be such a war.

 Now, I'm woefully behind on all the buzz connecting OPML with attention.
 But, my impression so far is that people want to share their subscription list, exported from their aggregator of choice.
 That comes out as OPML.
 So then, the reasoning is that because aggregators produce OPML, and aggregators are powerful attention managers, OPML is the lingua franca of attention.
 Is this about right?